 You’ve probably heard of Mint, or any of the alternative budgeting apps out there (YNAB, EveryDollar etc.), to help track and manage your own finances.
-But, have you ever tried using an app that’s designed specifically or couples?
-It’s a whole different ball game when it comes to managing shared expenses successfully and apps like Zeta can help to do the heavy-lifting with features made with couples in mind.
+But, have you ever tried using an app that’s designed specifically for couples?
+Apps with features made with couples in mind are a whole different ball game when it comes to managing shared expenses successfully.

-Zeta provides one simple view of your shared finances and gives a clear picture of where your money is going as a team.
+Try a Zeta Joint Account — a joint bank account with two debit cards and loads of budgeting features and financial automations — to manage your money together as a team.
+It provides a simple view of your shared finances and give you a clear picture of where your money is going.
 You can also create budgets together, track and manage bills, and a ton more.
 Not to mention, it's free to use!
 All wins across the board.

 Learn how to build a budget that works best for your relationship, no matter what stage you're at.READ MORE

 When it comes to love and money, every couple has their own way of doing things!
 We talked to 6 couples about how they manage their money together in Zeta’s Money Date Magazine.READ MORE

 A newsletter designed to help you achieve relationship goals.